-Refreshed app design, developed a new visual design language, and provided a significant competitive advantage.
+Refreshed design, developed a new visual design language, and provided a significant competitive advantage.

-Clik, a specialist software company for the field service and construction industry hired me as a design consultant to improve the Clik Jobs mobile app.
+Clik, a specialist software company for the field service and construction industry hired me as a designer to improve the Clik Jobs mobile app.
 My application design expertise helped to strengthen their leadership in app development for field services and construction businesses.

 I accomplished this through designing the app to the following principles: